Comparative Advertising – What It Is & How To Use It

 What is comparative advertising?

 And so, it’s important to consult with your legal advisors before launching a comparative ad campaign to ensure you follow the advertising regulations of the country and platform you operate in.
+This is especially crucial when competing with other brands in the market.

 How can you use comparative advertising?